Metates – World Class Size & Scale

 The measured and indicated mineral resource is 1.3 billion tonnes at 0.47 g/t gold and 12.9 g/t silver for 19.8 million ounces of contained gold and 542.0 million ounces of contained silver.
 Inferred mineral resource is an additional 62.2 million tonnes at 0.32 g/t gold and 9.0 g/t silver for 640,000 ounces contained gold and 18.0 million ounces of contained silver.
 Table 1 below shows the new resource statement for the Metates project.

 The mineral resource is broadly divided into intrusive hosted and sediment hosted mineralization.
 In terms of measured and indicated mineral resource tonnes, about 80% of the resources are sediment hosted and 20% intrusive hosted.
 The mineral resources are based on a block model developed by Independent Mining Consultants (“IMC”) during July 2014.
-The results of the recent metallurgical core drilling program reported in the news release dated June 28, 2021, have not been included in this block model.
+The results of the recent metallurgical core drilling program reported in the news release since 2021, have not been included in this block model.

 The measured, indicated, and inferred mineral resources reported are contained within a floating cone pit shell, and are compliant with the “reasonable prospects for economic extraction” requirements of National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”).
 The mineral resource cone shell is based on a gold price of US$1,600 per ounce and silver at US$20 per ounce.